 It was a 4-year-old who asked me the question first.
 A week before our departure, family and friends came to my house for a farewell party.
 The Land Cruiser stood on the lawn, proud and ready to be driven to Asia.

-Its doors and windows were open so everybody could glance or step inside, and the rooftop tent had been unfolded for all to climb up to and admire.
+The Land Cruiser doors and windows were open so everybody could glance or step inside, and the rooftop tent had been unfolded for all to climb up to and admire.
 My friend’s daughter took it all in, but clearly something was missing.

 “Where will you shower?”